LSPosed/MagiskOnWSALocal/README.md

     Like all the other emulators, no way.
 - Virtualization is not enabled?

     `Install.ps1` helps you enable it if not enabled.
 After rebooting, rerun `Install.ps1` to install WSA.
-If it's still not working, you have to enable virualization in BIOS.
+If it's still not working, you have to enable virtualization in BIOS.
 That's a long story so ask Google for help.
 - How to remount system as read-write?

     No way in WSA since it's mounted as read-only by Hyper-V. You can modify system by making a Magisk module.
 Or directly modify system.img.
 Ask Google for help.
 - I cannot `adb connect localhost:58526`

     Make sure developer mode is enabled.
-If the issue persists, check the ip address of WSA in the setting page and try `adb connect ip:5555`.
+If the issue persists, check the IP address of WSA in the setting page and try `adb connect ip:5555`.
 - Magisk online module list is empty?

     Magisk actively remove online module repository.
 You can install module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.